 We're rolling out these features now so check back if your user experience varies from the following content.

 Updates to storage reporting

-In April 2019, we introduced Common Data Service capacity storage that's optimized for relational data (database), attachments (file), and audit logs (log).
-New customers of Power Apps, Power Automate, and model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service) receive a tenant-wide default entitlement for each of these three storage types and additional per user subscription license entitlements.
+In April 2019, we introduced Microsoft Dataverse capacity storage that's optimized for relational data (database), attachments (file), and audit logs (log).
+New customers of Power Apps, Power Automate, and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) receive a tenant-wide default entitlement for each of these three storage types and additional per user subscription license entitlements.
 Additional storage can be purchased in 1-GB increments.
 Existing customers won't be affected by this change until the end of their current Power Apps or Dynamics 365 subscription, when renewal is required.

 Some of the benefits of this change include:

 - The ability to enable new business scenarios.

 - Reduced need to free up storage space.